jimmac/racefpv.eu/source/video101.html.markdown

 If you don't strive to have the lightest camera, this is close to a perfect miniquad camera.
 Same form factor as the Mobius, it is only a tad heavier (51g).
 It produces similar quality as the XIaomi Yi or the Sony AZ1.
 The only downside may be the exposed lens that doesn't really provide a mean to put a lens cover on.
 But with 3D printers, I'm sure people will have a custom protector soon.
 I did smash my lens about 30 minutes in :)

+I've bought 2 more cameras and I have to say the initial impression was wildly misleading.
+An action camera needs to be able to take some beating and I'm afraid to say the way the battery is located inside makes this camera very prone to damage on impact.

 <p class="image full">
 <img alt="" src="/images/video101/foxeerlegend1.jpg">
 <small>Best bits of every camera above.
 Small, aerodynamic, cheap, no-bs interface, great bitrate and quality.</small>